tjhei/BigMPICompat/README.md

 The list of supported routines is incomplete.
 The following functions are added for MPI implementations that are 3.x:
-- MPI_Type_contiguous_c
+- BigMPICompat::MPI_Type_contiguous_c
-- MPI_Send_c
+- BigMPICompat::MPI_Send_c
-- MPI_Recv_c
+- BigMPICompat::MPI_Recv_c

 We also implement the following.
-As MPICH 4.0.x has these functions, but fails in any large IO operation, we put the correct implementation in a namespace:
+As MPICH 4.0.x has these functions, but fails in any large IO operation, we supply an alternative implementatin for it as well:
 - BigMPICompat::MPI_File_write_at_c
 - BigMPICompat::MPI_File_write_at_all_c
 - BigMPICompat::MPI_File_write_ordered_c